-The BookDepository is my absolute favourite place to buy books.
+The BookDepository is my absolute favorite place to buy books.
 It has great prices plus free shipping to just about anywhere in the world.
 I’ve been a dedicated fan for at least eight years and have made many (probably TOO many) purchases through them.
 Their service is always five star.

 Unlike a lot of other blog income reports, I wont be including any freelance income.
 For me, my freelance income is a part of my job rather than revenue from my blog.
 And, of course, this is a blog income report not an overall monthly earnings report.

 - This will be converted to AU$ when it’s paid out.
 The BookDepository affiliate payments are made once you reach a minimum of £25.
 My total accrued so far is £16.46.

 As always, my plan is to grow.
 Grow my knowledge as well as grow this blog and my business in general.
 When you see the revenue begin to trickle in, your understanding of how things work in the online world becomes visceral; you feel it in your gut.
 You know that you can make it work, too.
 Just like all those other bloggers out there who share their (sometimes five figure) monthly blog income reports.
 Sure, five figures might be a totally out there figure right now.
 But in the future?
 Who knows?
 Maybe the sky is the limit!